 Demand for the Company's products remains strong, however, like others in the industry, the Company is navigating global supply challenges exacerbated by the invasion of Ukraine, inflationary pressures on raw material and ongoing uncertainty related to the COVID-19 pandemic.
-High Liner Foods is well-positioned to mitigate ongoing supply challenges by drawing on the scale of our global supply chain, the diversification of species, product and procurement, and strong customer and supplier relationships to support our position.
-The Company's performance may be impacted by ongoing global supply chain challenges, inflationary pressures on raw material and other inputs, its ability to successfully implement related pricing actions, and consumer response to inflation-driven price increases.
+High Liner Foods remains focused on working to mitigate ongoing supply challenges, the diversification of species, product and procurement, and strong customer and supplier relationships to support our position.